nikcleju/IT_Course/Lectures/02_SourceCoding.md

 * We want to **minimize the average length** of a code:
 $$\overline{l} = \sum_i p(s_i) l_i$$

-* But the lengths must obey the Kraft inequality (for uniquely decodable), so:
+* But the lengths must obey the Kraft inequality (for uniquely decodable)

+* So we reach the following **constrained optimization problem**:

 $$\begin{aligned} \textbf{minimize } &\sum_i p(s_i) l_i \\
 \textrm{subject to } &\sum_i D^{-l_i} \leq 1